LEANEAGmbH/EasyStackBuilder/SDWizard/README.md

 ## Introduction

 The SD Creation Wizard simplifies the process of building and deploying the Self-Description microservices and frontend.
-This document describes Docker-based setup for both the API and frontend components. fileciteturn0file0
+This document describes Docker-based setup for both the API and frontend components. (e.g., /getAvailableShapes, /getJSON?name=<shape>)

 ## Prerequisites